 - 1 Three credits per semester for 8 semesters. - 2 Secondary instrument is piano until Proficiency 4 is achieved.
 Depending upon placement results, piano study may occur in classes, lessons, or a combination.
-If the requisite proficiency is achieved in fewer than 4 semesters, continued piano study or study on another instrument is required.
-Secondary study beyond 4 semesters requires an additional fee. - 3 One credit per semester for 8 semesters.
-Must be in an assigned ensemble appropriate to the candidate's major performing area.
-Up to two years of participation in Collegium Musicum may be substituted for the major ensemble by audition.
-Permission for this substitution must be approved by the History and Literature advisor. - 4 Topic determined by student in consultation with Senior Project Advisor and subject to approval by the department. - 5 Take fall and spring semesters of junior and senior years. - 6 Three seminars required.
+If the requisite proficiency is achieved in fewer than 4 semesters,

+- 3 One credit per semester for 8 semesters.
+Must be in an assigned ensemble appropriate to the candidate's major performing area. - 4 Topic determined by student in consultation with Senior Project Advisor and subject to approval by the department. - 5 Take fall and spring semesters of junior and senior years. - 6 Two seminars required.
 Seminars may be replaced by independent study with permission of advisor. - 7 An Emphasis Area in music may be substituted for the music elective requirement.
 Students who have earned 8 credits in required ensemble may count up to 2 additional credits toward the music elective requirement.
 At least 2 credits of music electives must be at the 300 level or higher. - 8 Two years of study of a single foreign language is required.
 A proficiency exam is administered to determine entry level of foreign language study. - 9 See Bachelor of Arts & Sciences Core for more information about Core requirements.
 Note that specific University core requirements for Humanities, Social Sciences, Natural Sciences, and a minor field of study do not apply to Bachelor of Music degree programs.
 Students may select to either take ten credits from any areas of the Humanities, Natural Sciences, and/or Social Sciences, or to complete a minor field of study outside of the Conservatory.